Kolams and Sona

 In other regions, point grids and lines are dispensed with.
 Instead, coloured areas or carpets of flowers are laid out.
 Rice flour is replaced by stone powder or chalk powder, often together with natural or synthetic colour powders.

 The pictures, which always have rotational symmetry, are presented together with the stroke kolams at celebrations, at festivals, in competitions and on the internet.
-These kolams often have the name rangoli.

 Simple Example